 For information about current local diversions, please look at this website: birmingham.gov.uk/connected

 Leave the M6 at junction 6 and follow signs for City Centre (A38).
 After approximately 2 miles the road becomes elevated.
 Keep following the A38 and go under the tunnel (St Chad’s Circus Queensway) keeping in the left-hand lane.

-In surrounding streets there is a 4 hour stay.
+In surrounding streets there is a 4 hour stay (£4.50 for 4 hours).
 Please be aware that the side of the street along the canal is for Permit Holders only – you will get a ticket!

-On-street parking is FREE after 6pm, on Sundays and on bank holidays.
+On-street parking is FREE after 6pm, as well as on Sundays and on bank holidays.

-The nearest off-road parking is Paradise Circus Car Park.
+The nearest off-road parking is Ludgate Hill Car Park.

 Open 24 hours.